Dialysis Technician Certification

 Please call our offices at 734-762-3220.

 Prior patient care experience is required to take this course.
-Experience in patient care that is accepted encompasses a wide spectrum of experience such as nurse aide training (certification as nurse aide not required), direct care worker, home health aide, patient care technician or EMT.
+Experience in patient care that is accepted encompasses experience such as nurse aide training (certification as nurse aide not required for in-class program), patient care technician or EMT, LPN or Nursing.

 - Study Guide, module hand outs